harryeslick/py_template/README.md

 - `src`: Place new source code here.
 - `tests`: Contains tests using `pytest`
 - `pyproject.toml`: Contains metadata about the project and configurations for additional tools used to format, lint, type-check, and analyze Python code.

+This template was originally based on Based on template from [Microsoft](https://github.com/microsoft/python-package-template)